systemsguide/systemsguide.github.io/docs/index.md

 Not all systems are composed of a body and several individuals - sometimes, a single individual is divisible into several self-aware entities, aspects, or parts, that work together to form a singular identity - this is often referred to as a “Median System”.
 Sometimes a median system exists within a body, other times, a median system is a system member - with other non-divisible members existing around them.
 Median systems often don't have a “front”, and frequently share resources (thoughts and memory etc) much more closely.
 Median systems almost always have a name, and while the entities that compose them may be able to speak or act on their own, this isn’t as common as in other plural systems.

 Medianity is only a secondary typical case to “Body and several individuals” - plurality is a wide umbrella that encompasses many experiences.
 It’s important to be open to diversity and adapt to what others need, even if it doesn’t reflect the system configurations that you know already.

-#### Faith and Xenomemory

-To go along with system members with faith-based casualties that feel they were sent to or appeared in a system from another place, and fuzztive-esque system members who relate with a character on an identity level, some system members have what are usually called “Xenomemories” - feelings that they partially remember things that occurred to them before appearing within the system.
-Often this simply occurs when the given system member dreams - whether it’s the events of a past life or similar, or the events previously absorbed in fiction.
-These members have to take responsibility and understanding of these past xenomemories (regardless of acceptance or rejection) to be able to properly manage how they might affect how they feel in their present.

 #### Headspaces and Mindscapes